-- Scant amount of olive oil for frying
+- A scant amount of olive oil for frying

-- Heat a small frypan to medium heat and add the olive oil, shallot, ginger and garlic, fry gently till crisp, add the tamari sauce and set aside.
+- Heat a small frying pan to medium heat and add the olive oil, shallot, ginger and garlic, fry gently till crisp, add the tamari sauce and set aside.

-- Spread of the sesame seeds on a small plate and press the tuna on top, so the seeds stick to the tuna.
-Turn, so all sides have some seeds.
+- Spread the sesame seeds on a small plate and press the tuna on top so the seeds stick to the tuna.
+Turn so all sides have some seeds.

 - Heat another frypan to medium heat and add a scant amount of olive oil for frying.
-Once hot, add the tuna and sear 30 seconds a side, searing all four sides.
-Remove from the heat and let rest for 5 minutes then slice finely.
+Once hot, add the tuna and sear for 30 seconds a side, searing all four sides.
+Remove from the heat and let rest for 5 minutes, then slice finely.